 Then a decade or so ago I decided to start writing some of my own books.
 A couple of them are actually pretty good.
 You’ll have to figure out which ones yourselves.

-Click on the headlines to get to the books…
+Click on the titles to get to the books…

 A series of three books (so far) based in Miami with interlocking characters.
-Each can be read on it’s own, but better if read in order (the order on the linked page).
+Each can be read on it’s own, but better if read in order listed above.

 Definitely a series which should be read in order.
 The stories are centred around the adventures of telecommunications engineer Matt Daly.
 His international projects always seem to run into rogue terrorist operations, involving him in ways he never anticipated.

 A few years ago I was driving on a coastal road through coastal towns on coastal Australia when I saw a sign for private investigator services.
-I immediately started imagining what kind of cases a Private Investigator in a small Australia town might end up with and immediately decided I’d have to make up some stuff.
-There are three stories set on the central coast, and a fourth, my most recent, set in a small town south of Sydney.
+I immediately started imagining what kind of cases a Private Investigator in a small Australian town might end up with and immediately decided I’d have to make up some stuff.
+There are three stories set on the central coast, two set in a small town south of Sydney and my most recent, coming September 1, set directly in Sydney, Australia.

 Ellie Bourke was born when I heard Sophie Monk on the radio one morning.
-Her self-deprecating attitude and frank, earthy approach to life had me wondering what a character such as her, with her Australian view of the world, would be like facing off against the too-tanned, veneer afflicted egos.
+Her self-deprecating attitude and frank, earthy approach to life had me wondering what a character such as her, with her Australian view of the world, would be like facing off against the too-tanned, veneer afflicted egos in La La Land.
 And of course there had to be crimes.

 Two completely independent stories with a sci-fi bent.
 One has aliens keeping an eye on humans, making sure we never find a way to leave our solar system (and their reaction when we do).
 The other provides an answer to the question: “What if unsolved murders were time travellers coming from the future to stop potential serial killers?”